joethi/Tableau-Projects/Tableau_visuals.md

 The pie chart shows the gender distribution of customers, with 54% being male and 46% female.

 ## Job Classification
-This stacked bar chart shows the proportion of customers in white-collar and blue-collar job categories, indicating a balanced distribution between the two groups.
+This stacked bar chart shows the proportion of customers in white-collar, blue-collar, and other job categories.

 Overall, the dashboard gives a comprehensive snapshot of the customer demographics and financial distribution for a UK bank.